 Set sail on the clear blue waters of the Bay of Lagos to experience the stunning Ponta da Piedade with some of the most beautiful and famous coastal scenery in Portugal, including pristine beaches and rocky cliffs that are simply breathtaking.
 Upon arrival at Ponta da Piedade transfer to smaller boats… then, it’s off to explore the magical grottoes!
 Take in the striking rock formations sculpted by the sea for thousands of years as you weave in and out of tiny inlets, serene grottoes and impressive caves.

-Must be given as stated on PASSPORT.
-Please send us a copy of your passport (do not fax).
+FULL LEGAL NAMES: must be given as stated on PASSPORT.
+Please send us a copy of your passport.